flix-tech/tape/README.md

 Tape is a collection of queue-related classes for Android and Java.

+This fork extends the queue with retry policies.

 `QueueFile` is a lightning-fast, transactional, file-based FIFO.
 Addition and removal from an instance is an O(1) operation and is atomic.
 Writes are synchronous; data will be written to disk before an operation returns.
 The